snayfach/MicrobeCensus/README.txt

 2 CPU: ~1,300 reads/second
 4 CPU: ~1,800 reads/second
 8 CPU: ~2,000 reads/second

+* Benchmarking was performed on a dataset containing 100 bp reads.
+Longer reads will have lower throughput.
 * Software speed may depend on your system

-* Benchmarking was done on a server with 16 Intel Xeon X5560 2.80 GHz CPUs and 200 Gb of RAM running Ubuntu 10.04.4 LTS
+OUTPUT FILE FORMAT
+Tab delimited file with the following fields: reads_sampled - the number of trimmed reads that were sampled from the input metagenome read_length - all reads were trimmed to this length avg_size - the size of microbial genomes present in input metagenome

 EXAMPLE USAGE
-The EXAMPLE.txt file in the example directory contains more detailed information on running MicrobeCensus with various options.
+The EXAMPLE.txt file contains more detailed information on running MicrobeCensus with various options.